comakingspace/comakingspace.github.io/en/index.md

 Find more news in our [Blog](/news/).

 # Rethink education: learn together in a community
 "Making" is a lifestyle and you never stop learning.
-Each project is a change to grow and gather new experiences!
+Each project is a chance to grow and gather new experiences!
 This is the reason why we offer shared resources helping individuals to grow their individual skills.

-The CoMakingSpace is the ideal place to find the resources to turn your crazy ideas and project into life.
-Creating something together is an outstanding opportunity to develope new skills and help other.
-Learning by doing is how learning is fun"
+The CoMakingSpace is the ideal place to find the resources to turn your crazy ideas and projects into life.
+Creating something together is an outstanding opportunity to develop new skills and help each other.
+Learning by doing, the fun way!

-Apart from that, we are also a nice community which can add additional inspiration or knowledge to your work.
-Exchanging ideas and skills for larger projects or chilling in our social area is just as important as working in the workshop!
+Apart from that, we are also a supportive community which can add additional inspiration or knowledge to your work.
+Exchanging ideas and skills for larger projects or hanging out in our social area is just as important as working in the workshop!